 Oli now teaches regularly at JJB London when not travelling the world to teach and compete.

 Andreas came to Jiu Jitsu via training in Muay Thai and grappling in his early thirties.
-Due to work commitments he took a break for a few years but returned to Jiu Jitsu in 2015 in order to get in shape for his wedding.
-He hasn’t left us since, and apparently you can teach an old dog new tricks as he won a Gold medal in the NAGA No Gi competition, as well as Silver and Bronze medals in IBJFF, NAGA and the Surrey Open Gi.
+Due to work commitments, he took a break for a few years but returned to Jiu-Jitsu in 2015 in order to get in shape for his wedding.
+He hasn’t left us since, and apparently, you can teach an old dog new tricks as he won a Gold medal in the NAGA No-Gi competition, as well as Silver and Bronze medals in IBJFF, NAGA and the Surrey Open Gi.
+Andreas is our competition team captain and organises our extra pre-competition preparation classes.